 I recently spoke with local mompreneur, Chantelle Bowden of Wild & Free Organics www.wildandfree.com I asked her what advice she would like to share with fellow mompreneurs on the topic of creating intentional work/life balance.
 Chantelle believes that owning her time and stripping away the mom guilt that can happen when she is working, is key to her success.
 Understanding that her work is important and allowing distance between her home life and business so she is able to feel fully invested in the present moment whether it be time with her family or time spent on her business.

-Similarly to Chantelle, I appreciate the distinction between family time and work time When it comes to actively creating balance and determining my priorities I use personal goal setting.
+Similarly to Chantelle, I appreciate the distinction between family time and work time.
+When it comes to actively creating balance and determining my priorities I use personal goal setting.
 The questions that I ask myself are: Does saying yes to this task accomplish a direct goal?
 Does it fit with my ethical value system?
 Does it impact my family favourably?
-In answering these questions I feel better able to focus on the goal, and feel energized about the work I’m doing.
-Life is busy and managing family commitments and business responsibilities takes intentional work and planning.
+In answering these questions I feel better able to focus on the goal and feel energized about the work I’m doing.
+Life is busy and managing family commitments and business responsibilities take intentional work and planning.